Installing Tenacity

 Advanced: Building

 Alternatively, you can build Tenacity yourself on any supported platform.
 Build instructions can be found here.
-Building is meant for more advanced users and requires good CPU, RAM, and storage resources.

 Note